Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Approaches to Argumentative Essay Writing: Types of Arguments

-There are three types of arguments that conventionally guide the argumentative essay writing process.
+Three types of arguments conventionally guide the argumentative essay writing process.

 1. The classical argument strategy

 This is the oldest and most popular approach.
-It is also called the Aristotelian approach and entails presenting the problem, stating your solution, and trying to convince your reader to adopt your solution given facts and shreds of evidence.
+It is also called the Aristotelian approach and entails presenting the problem, stating your solution, and trying to convince your reader to adopt it given facts and shreds of evidence.

-Its layout includes an introduction, thesis statement, arguments, refutation, and the conclusion in that order.
+Its layout includes an introduction, thesis statement, arguments, refutation, and conclusion in that order.

-Introduction: The aim of the introduction is to present a thesis statement and a hook to grab the attention of the readers.
-It entails the problem statement and explaining why the argumentative/persuasive topic of choice is relevant.
-The thesis is where you state the claim or position then outline the major arguments.
+Introduction: The introduction presents a thesis statement and a hook to grab the readers' attention.
+It entails the problem statement and explaining why the argumentative/persuasive topic is relevant.
+In the thesis, you state the claim or position and then outline the major arguments.

 Background of the issue: in this section of a classical argument essay, you should state the facts and the context of the problem.

-Major arguments: here, your focus should be on the reasons for your chosen position.
-Also, you have to use evidence and facts that are usually well-cited in-text.
+Major arguments: your focus should be on the reasons for your chosen position.
+Also, you must use evidence and facts that are usually well-cited in-text.
 It is the most extended section of a persuasive essay.

 Refutation: your aim here is to present arguments from the opposing side and reasons they are not valid/accurate.
-Example: Some authors have stressed on the importance of health promotion among indigenous tribes as a measure of reducing healthcare access disparity.
+Example: Some authors have stressed the importance of health promotion among indigenous tribes to reduce healthcare access disparity.
 Nevertheless, it is only easier said than done.
-Overwhelming evidence indicates that such interventions come with challenges given their cultural irrelevance.
+Despite their cultural irrelevance, overwhelming evidence indicates that such interventions come with challenges.

 The Toulmin model of argument is mostly used in polemic topics or highly charged debates.
-Its focus is on attempting to use logic and qualifiers chosen carefully to limit the arguments to agreeable things.
+It focuses on carefully using logic and qualifiers to limit arguments to nice things.
 It is used primarily in polemic essays to avoid unfounded or baseless statements.

 For instance, should marijuana be legalized?
 Or should guns be concealed?
 The two are some argumentative topics that can be argued through the Toulmin approach.

-Here is the format of Toulmin argumentative essays:
+Here is the format of Toulmin's argumentative essays:

 Evidence: The evidence refers to well-backed statistics, facts, or statements from credible scholarly sources.